Xilinx/XRT/src/runtime_src/doc/toc/xbtools_map_short.rst

 This document maps the legacy ``xbutil``/``xbmgmt`` commands to the new ``xbutil``/``xbmgmt`` commands.
 It lists out the new ``xbutil``/``xbmgmt`` calls that replace the existing calls.
 A few points:

  1) The new utilities are complete redesign and architecture, hence there may not be exact 1-to-1 mapping.
- 2) The help menus (``--help``) of these new utilities are also very descriptive so please refer to them whenever needed.
+ 2) The help menus (``--help``) of these new utilities have also been improved and are highly descriptive with regards to both the commands and options.
+Please refer to them as needed.
  3) The new command opions have both short and long format, for example ``-d`` or ``--device``.
-However in the table below only longer format is used for the new command options.
+In the table below, only the longer option format is used.

-Xbutil
+xbutil
 ~~~~~~

 +------------+------------+-------------------+--------------------+